Kelli McNichols Art

 A small palette of pans is a great way to get started.
 The palette also makes it easy to transport your paint.
 When the pans are empty I refill them with tube paint.

-Watersoluble pastels/crayons are a great addition to your art box.
+Watersoluble crayons (not to be confused with the box of crayons from your childhood) are a great addition to your art box.
 The creamy sticks of concentrated color can be used like an oil pastel or watercolor paint.
 I like to use them over a layer of watercolor to add texture to my paintings.
 My favorites are Caran d'Ache Neocolor IIs.
 A small set can be mixed to create loads of new colors.

 Brushes